 - 1 heaping cup almond flour (we recommend Wellbee’s brand*)

 - 1/2 cup vegan dark chocolate (chopped bar or chips), DIVIDED

 - 1/3 cup cocoa powder

 - 4 large medjool dates (pitted and chopped // if dry, soak in warm water for 20 minutes and then drain)

 - 1/3 cup aquafaba (the brine/liquid in a can of chickpeas)

 - 1/2 tsp vanilla extract

-Bake for 14-17 minutes or until puffy and the top no longer feels wet - they should appear mostly dry.
+- Bake on the center rack for 12-17 minutes or until puffy and the top no longer feels wet – they should appear mostly dry.
 Remove from oven and let cool 5-10 minutes.
 Then carefully loosen with a spatula and set on a wire rack or plate to cool.